miraland-labs/miraland/docs/src/running-validator/validator-reqs.md

 #### Optional
-For security purposes, it is not suggested that the following ports be open to the internet on staked, mainnet-beta validators.
+For security purposes, it is not suggested that the following ports be open to the internet on staked, mainnet validators.
 - 8899 TCP - JSONRPC over HTTP.
 Change with `--rpc-port RPC_PORT``
 - 8900 TCP - JSONRPC over Websockets.
 Derived.
 Uses `RPC_PORT + 1`